Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 The spatial distribution of the local pressure and viscous drag coefficients over cylinder surface are presented in Figure \ref{fig:drag_dist}, for the three cases with $\Rey_d = 500$.

 Here, the local drag coefficient is defined as

 where $F_p$ and $F_\nu$ are, respectively, the streamwise pressure and viscous forces acting on the cylinder:

-where $p_\infty$ is the reference inflow pressure, equal to the average pressure on the negative $x$ bounding surface $\Omega_x^-$, and $n_j$ is the surface-normal vector pointing out of the fluid volume.
+where $p_\infty$ is the reference pressure, equal to the time- and spatially-averaged pressure on the inflow boundary, and $n_j$ is the surface-normal vector pointing out of the fluid volume.
 The spatial distributions of the local drag coefficients are presented as a function of the vertical coordinate $z$ and the angular position $\alpha = \arctan y/x$.
 At this low Reynolds number we see that viscous contributions to drag are important, and are approximately 15\% of the pressure contributions.
 Pressure drag is largest at the upstream and downstream edges of the cylinder surface, while viscous drag peaks at $\alpha \approx 60$ degrees.
-Strong stratification affects both contributions in similar ways when integrated over the angular position shown in Figure \ref{fig:drag_dist} (j,k,l).
+Strong stratification affects both contributions in similar ways when integrated over the angular position shown in Figure \ref{fig:drag_dist} (g,h).
 However, the local effects differ: The upstream side of the cylinder is unaffected by stratification, but the pressure force is significantly reduced across the thermocline.
 In addition, the viscous contributions over the thermocline are reduced, and the region of $c_\nu = 0$ occurs at an earlier angular position, indicative of earlier flow separation and therefore a wider and longer recirculation region (consistent with Figure \ref{fig:meanu_znormal}).
 It is also clear from Figure \ref{fig:drag_dist} that the effects of stratification are felt in the constant density regions, leading to a reduced drag over all $z$.
 This effect would be expected to reduce if the vertical domain height was increased.
 We hypothesise that the local drag reduction across the thermocline is due to the suppression of the KV, and subsequent suppression of spanwise momentum transport, by the large-scale recirculation region that is generated through the strong buoyancy forces across the thermocline.

 The effect of the cylinder on the potential energy field is expressed as a change in the potential energy anomaly (PEA) in Figure \ref{fig:pyc_thickness}.